huan/docker-simple-mail-forwarder/README.md

 $ export SMF_CONFIG='testi@testo.com:test@test.com:test'
 $ docker run -p 25:25 zixia/simple-mail-forwarder
 ```
-> Don't forget to modify the DNS MX record of your domain. (in this example, it's _testi.com_)
+> Don't forget to modify the DNS MX record of your domain. (in this example, it's _testo.com_)

 This will forward all email received by testi@testo.com, to test@test.com.